cedecj042/SkillTest/README.md

 ### 4. Generate Application Key

-Generate application key for the laravel project:
+Laravel requires an application key for security.
+Generate it using:
 ```
 php artisan key:generate
 ```
+This will update the .env file with a valid APP_KEY.

 ### 5. Migrate the Database

-Run the database migrations to create the required tables:
+Run the following command to create the necessary database tables:
 ```
 php artisan migrate
 ```

-Since I have created seeders, you can also run:
+To seed the database with initial data, run:
 ```
 php artisan db:seed
 ```